A San Francisco Family Since 1865

 The Mitchell family moved to San Francisco from New York in 1865 and started a small dairy farm in the hills above what is now Noe Valley.
 Edward Mitchell ran the farm until his untimely death in the late 1890’s, leaving his wife with eight young children to raise on her own.
 She leased out the land to another farmer and in 1913 had the apartment building that now houses Mitchell’s Ice Cream built on the corner of 29th Street and San Jose Avenue.

 Larry was 24 years old and Jack was 34 when they started their venture.
-They designed and built the store themselves in their spare time, along with help from their father and their two brothers-in-law.
+They designed and built the store, walk-in freezer, manufacturing room, etc. themselves in their spare time, along with help from their father and their two brothers-in-law.
 When the store was finished, they received three days of training on ice cream making from Dairy Made Creamery and then they were on their own!
+Along with making ice cream and running the shop, Larry was also a proud San Francisco firefighter for 30 years.
 See more photos–our history, employees, and even how we make ice cream.